 And so HelpGuide was born.

-In the past 20 years, HelpGuide has grown from a small local project to an internationally-recognized website that reaches tens of millions of people a year—all with no advertising of any kind.
+The site was launched in 1999 by Robert Segal, HelpGuide board chair Monika White, and other members from the Rotary Club of Santa Monica.
+In the ensuing 20 years, HelpGuide has grown from a small local project to an internationally¬-recognized mental health and wellness website that reaches over 35 million people a year—all with no advertising of any kind.

 About Morgan Leslie Segal

 Leslie Segal was a middle child—the peacemaker.
 She was quiet and gentle, with compassion that encompassed anyone and anything that was troubled or hurting.
 In high school, she first found her voice as a writer for the school paper and yearbook staff.
 In her college years, she fell in love with the Spanish language and traveled to Washington, DC as an intern for the Latino Congressional Caucus.

 She visited a dozen countries with the Semester at Sea program.
 A year later, traveling with a friend, she backpacked through Eastern Europe indulging her talent as a photographer, taking intimate, detailed, and revealing photos of young and old alike.